Cook Like Czechs

 • 2 Tablespoons powdered sugar to sprinkle the pancake

-• 1 handful fresh blueberries optional, or your other favorite topping
+• 1 handful fresh blueberries optional, or your other favorite fruit

 Instructions

-• Combine milk, eggs, flour, granulated sugar, lemon zest, a pinch of salt and vanilla in a large bowl.
-Mix well with a hand whisk or electric mixer fitted with the whisk attachment.
+• In a large bowl, combine 2 cups milk, 3 eggs, 1 ½ cups all-purpose flour, 1 Tablespoon granulated sugar, ½ Tablespoon lemon zest, ⅛ teaspoon salt, and ½ teaspoon vanilla extract.
+Mix well using a hand whisk or an electric mixer with a whisk attachment.

 • Carefully remove the hot skillet from the oven and place it on a wire rack.
-Put a knob of butter in a well-heated skillet and let it melt.
+Put 1 teaspoon unsalted butter in a well-heated skillet and let it melt.
 Pour the batter over it, about two ladlefuls.
-Allow the batter to spread over the entire surface of the skillet.
+Allow the batter to spread evenly across the entire surface of the skillet.

-• Put the skillet with the batter in the oven to bake.
-Within 10-15 minutes, the pancake will rise and turn golden around the edges.
-At this moment, you're done!
+• Place the skillet with the batter in the oven to bake.
+In 10-15 minutes, the pancake will rise and turn golden around the edges.
+Once this happens, you're done!

 Notes